 Develop and oversee Regional activities within the defined Chapter.

-Report to the Executive Committee for budget, policy and administrative purposes.
+Report to the Board for budget, policy and administrative purposes.

 Assist and support Committee activities in the applicable Chapter where such Chair can provide support, and keep the Executive Committee, Board, and Committees informed of related activities in the specific geographic that are of interest to those Committees.

 Section 4.
 Chapter Steering Committee.
-Each Chapter Chair will be encouraged to develop a local steering committee of interested and supportive Regional Members in the applicable Chapter to assist such Chair in developing and carrying out Regional activities (a “Steering Committee”).
+Each Chapter Chair is responsible to develop, manage, and report the Chapter’s budget and financial status to the Treasurer.
+Chapter Chairs are encouraged to develop a local steering committee of interested and supportive Regional Members in the applicable Chapter to assist such Chair in developing and carrying out Regional activities (a “Steering Committee”).
 The Chapter Chair will be encouraged to have certain Steering Committee members designated as part of Committee(s) so that initiatives and activities of the Chapters and Committees can be mutually leveraged and enhanced.
 Each Chapter Chair and his or her Steering Committee shall develop and lead Regional activities in the applicable Chapter geographic area where there is sufficient interest and support.

 Section 5.
 Policies and Procedures.
 In carrying out their responsibilities, Chapter Chairs will acquaint themselves with DBIA National and regional policies and procedures; make Steering Committee members aware of such policies and procedures; and always act in accordance with such policies and procedures in representing the DBIA and the Region.